 To develop battery controllers for next-generation alternative fuel vehicles, engineers need dynamic models of the batteries.
 Capturing battery dynamics based on first-principle chemical models is difficult due to the complexity of the chemistry.
 With MathWorks products, engineers create battery models using statistical, data-driven modeling techniques.
 These models enable them to design controllers before prototype hardware is available.

-For hybrid vehicle engineers who have no prior model year components to use as prototypes, Simulink provides the environment in which they can perform what-if scenarios and design tradeoff studies.
+For hybrid vehicle engineers who have no prior model year components to use as prototypes, Simulink and Powertrain Blockset provide the environment in which they can perform what-if scenarios and design tradeoff studies.
 These activities help them understand how components and subsystems work together in the hydraulic, electronic, and mechanical domains before building prototypes and generating production code.